By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 693|Pages: 2|4 min read

 But this also can create tension between the “dominant” and the tiger.
 “People who perform with tigers constantly assert dominance over the animals, and that can create backlash.
 For that reason, says Paquette, it is surprising that Roy Horn and his partner, Siegfried Fischbacher, have not been attacked before.
-A tiger, especially one under stress, is a time bomb waiting to go off.”
-This is true because in chapter 92 when Pi and Richard Parker where on the algae infested island Richard Parker went at full speed trying to attack Pi when he regained his strength.
-In chapter 92 it states “It was Richard Parker and he was coming my way at high speed.
+A tiger, especially one under stress, is a time bomb waiting to go off” (Lemonick, 2023).
+This is true because in chapter 92, when Pi and Richard Parker were on the algae-infested island, Richard Parker went at full speed trying to attack Pi when he regained his strength.
+In chapter 92, it states, “It was Richard Parker and he was coming my way at high speed.
 He looked purposeful.
 His powerful neck rose above his lowered head.
 His coat and his muscles shook at every step.
 I could hear the drumming of his heavy body against the ground.”
-It also states “I fumbled for the whistle.
-When he was twenty-five feet from the lifeboat.
-I blew into the whistle with all my might.
+It also states, “I fumbled for the whistle.
+When he was twenty-five feet from the lifeboat, I blew into the whistle with all my might.
 A piercing cry split the air.”
-These animals build up this tension towards the “dominant” and this can cause dangerous attacks to occur because tigers are not meant to be tamed.
-Also, when Pi first tries to tame the tiger he has trouble.
-He used turtle shells as shields when trying to train the tiger but this provoked Richard Parker and Richard Parker repeatedly threw him over board the lifeboat.
-In chapter 72 it states “Richard Parker made his point with me four times.
-Four times he struck at me with his right paw and sent me overboard, and four times ah lost my shield.
+These animals build up this tension towards the “dominant,” and this can cause dangerous attacks to occur because tigers are not meant to be tamed.
+Also, when Pi first tries to tame the tiger, he has trouble.
+He used turtle shells as shields when trying to train the tiger, but this provoked Richard Parker, and Richard Parker repeatedly threw him overboard the lifeboat.
+In chapter 72, it states, “Richard Parker made his point with me four times.
+Four times he struck at me with his right paw and sent me overboard, and four times I lost my shield.
 I was terrified before, during, and after each attack, and I spent a long time shivering with fear on the raft.”
-He was provoked and threw Pi off the ship because he is not used to a dominant species because he is meant to be a wild animal which is why he would not make as a very good companion because anything could happen.
-If Pi was not protected by any shield the animal could had attacked and seriously injured Pi probably even killed him.
+He was provoked and threw Pi off the ship because he is not used to a dominant species; he is meant to be a wild animal, which is why he would not make a very good companion.
+Anything could happen.
+If Pi was not protected by any shield, the animal could have attacked and seriously injured Pi, probably even killed him.

 Browse our vast selection of original essay samples, each expertly formatted and styled